Competencies

 1. Formulate a set of priorities and goals for a rural or vulnerable population.

-2. Synthesize community-based research or other forms of evidence that addresses health concerns of a rural or vulnerable population.
+2. Synthesize community-based research or other forms of evidence that addresses the health concerns of a rural or vulnerable population.

 3. Develop a grant proposal to address an unmet need of a rural or vulnerable population.